WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 There are two files that are required to activate any theme: `index.php` and `style.css`.
-For the plugin to recognize that a block theme is active, the theme must also include an `index.html` template inside a folder called `block-templates`.
+For the plugin to recognize that a block theme is active, the theme must also include an `index.html` template inside a folder called `templates`.

 The theme may optionally include a `functions.php` file and a [theme.json file](/docs/how-to-guides/themes/theme-json.md) to manage global styles.
 Template parts are optional.
-If they are included they must be placed inside a `block-template-parts` folder.
+If they are included they must be placed inside a `parts` folder.

 File structure:
 ```